Jewellery Maker, Jewellery Designer

-She studied for her Bachelor of Design (Hons) in Jewellery and Metal Design from DJCAD at the University of Dundee, which is ranked in the top 1% worldwide.
+She studied for her Bachelor of Design (Hons) in Jewellery and Metal Design from Duncan of Jordanstone College of Art & Design at the University of Dundee, which is ranked in the top 1% worldwide.

 She also trained in traditional fine jewellery making with the Worshipful Company of Goldsmiths in London.
 This is one of the preeminent goldsmith bodies in the world.

 Tara Lois’ has been recognised for her talent as a sculptor, with her life-sized female forms being exhibited internationally.

 Her ability to create large sculptures, which arouse such a strong emotional response, is distilled into her jewellery, which has a deep impact despite being smaller.

 In fact, the memories and feelings she captures in her jewellery are even more intense and extremely personal.

 Tara Lois’ Aesthetic

 Conceptual art jewellery, like abstract contemporary art, is at one extreme of jewellery design.
 The idea and thought behind the jewellery takes precedence.
 The materials used to create this type of jewellery are rarely precious and it is often not wearable.

 Conversely, traditional retail jewellery focus on what sells so they all look similar, however, they do focus on wearability.
 These designs tend to be less adventurous, and this style of jewellery looks perfectly made, as if machine manufactured, which much of it is.

 Tara Lois’ jewellery falls between these extremes.
 Her designs are conceptual in that they are one-of-a-kind pieces, jewellery that tells a story and embodies emotions, but they are also wearable and made from precious materials.